davidstutz/latex-resources/README.md

 # LaTeX Resources

-This repository provides several resources concerned with LaTex:
+This repository provides several resources concerned with LaTeX:

 * Useful and adapted packages in `packages/`.
 * Algorithm examples in `algorithms/`.
 * TikZ examples in `tikz/`.

+All examples are tested using MikTeX 2.9 on Windows 7.

 ## License